Mike Moon (politician): Political career

 Moon ran for Missouri's 7th congressional district against former US Rep. Billy Long in 2010 and 2012, and primaried for Long's vacated seat in the 2022 US House of Representatives elections.

+After running for Congress in 2012, Mike Moon served the 157th District in the Missouri House of Representatives from 2013 to 2020.
+In 2020, he was elected to represent the 29th District in the Missouri Senate, and in 2024, he was re-elected to the Missouri Senate.

 During his campaign for United States House of Representatives, Moon was temporarily removed from all committee assignments by Senate Republican leader Dave Schatz for wearing overalls on senate floor.
 Following a filibuster in which he called Schatz a "dictator," Moon apologized and had his appointments returned.
 In 2025, Moon attempted to block Mike Kehoe's appointment of Schatz to the Franklin County Commission by filibuster in the Missouri Senate.

 Moon was a member of the Missouri Senate "conservative caucus" until it disbanded in 2022.
 The group had openly quarreled with fellow Missouri Republicans in session and were at one point accused of turning a session into a "clown show" by Senate Majority Leader Caleb Rowden.
 At other times, Republican senators sought procedural measures to reduce the impact of caucus's "glorified publicity stunts" on proceedings.